AliMickey/updateContainers/README.md

 Bash script to update docker containers and send release notes to Discord

 Features:
-- Use docker-compose to update provided list of containers.
+- Use docker-compose to update your provided list of containers.
 - Send Discord embed messages with release note information.
-- Hyperlink to updated version
+- Hyperlink to updated version on Github.
 - Keep track of container versioning.

+Example:
 ![](screenshot.png)